-Naruto Movie: Guardians of the Crescent Moon Kingdom (2006)
+Naruto the Movie 3: Guardians of the Crescent Moon Kingdom

-Naruto Movie: Guardians of the Crescent Moon Kingdom Photos
+Naruto the Movie 3: Guardians of the Crescent Moon Kingdom Photos

-Critic Reviews for Naruto Movie: Guardians of the Crescent Moon Kingdom
+Critic Reviews for Naruto the Movie 3: Guardians of the Crescent Moon Kingdom

 There are no critic reviews yet for Naruto Movie: Guardians of the Crescent Moon Kingdom.
 Keep checking Rotten Tomatoes for updates!